 - CRPS-V: Applicant attests to lived experience as a veteran of the armed forces who has been in recovery for a minimum of 2 years from a substance use or mental health condition.

-Please scroll to the bottom of this page for the CPRS Candidate Guide and all CRPS certification application forms.
+Please scroll to the bottom of this page for the CPRS Standards and Requirements Tables and application forms.